cosmos/sdk-tutorials/academy/4-my-own-chain/reject-game.md

 </CodeGroupItem>
 <CodeGroupItem title="Bob & Alice play, Alice rejects">

-Finally, Bob creates a game and makes a move, then Alice makes a poor move and rejects the game:

 ```sh
 $ checkersd tx checkers create-game $alice $bob --from $bob
 $ checkersd tx checkers play-move 6 1 2 2 3 --from $bob